Fumbling Toward Divinity: Remembering Four Little Black Girl

 Does this sound familiar?

 Prior to the the passage of the Civil Rights Act of 1964, and Nixons Southern Strategy, these people were loyal democrats, then the Democratic Party split along sectional lines in the aftermath and the republicans reached out to the disaffected Southern Democrats, encouraging them to join the GOP.
-The party did not change the Dixiecrats, the Dixiecrats changed the party
+The party did not change the Dixiecrats, the Dixiecrats changed the party.

 When Lyndon Johnson signed the 1965 voting Rights Act, he said “there goes the Democratic Party in the South.”
-How right he was.
+How right he was."What ever political party draws it's strength from these people is the party I'm going to work to defeat. "

 Are you with us, or are you with them?